-The short answer is – as soon as possible.
+Most people should start saving into a pension as early as possible.
 If you start making small, regular pension contributions as soon as you start work you will have many years to grow a decent sized retirement fund.

 While it may seem a long way off to start saving for a pension when you're in your 20s or 30s, you can start with small contributions and increase them when you get a pay rise.

 However, if you're in your 40s or 50s and you haven’t yet started a pension, there's still time to start and make the most of the tax benefits that a pension brings.
 You can claim unused annual allowance for the past three years if you missed out on saving the full amount into a pension.

 The government gives everyone an annual allowance, which is the maximum you can save into your pension each tax year.
 The tax year runs from 6 April in one year to the 5 April the following year.
 In the 2022 to 2023 tax year, the annual allowance is £40,000.

 Making contributions into a pension can also save you on paying tax.
 Your employer will take your pension contribution from your pay before it is taxed, meaning that you only pay tax on what is left, known as your net pay.
 This can be a good way to reduce your overall tax bill.

 If you're starting in a new job and money is tight, you may not feel that you can make large contributions to your pension.
+But try.
 If you can only make small monthly payments into your pension fund this is still better than nothing.

 When you start a new job your employer should give you details of how to join the workplace pension scheme.
-If you have any questions you can speak to the Human Resources or Pensions Department who will be able to advise you on how and when to start.
+If you have any questions you can speak to the human resources or pensions department who will be able to advise you on how and when to start.

-Normally your pension contributions will be automatically deducted from you pay before you receive it – making pension savings seamless and simple.
+Normally your pension contributions will be automatically deducted from your pay before you receive it – making pension savings seamless and simple.
 If you want to increase your pension contribution amount you can ask your employer to adjust this for you.

 If you move jobs you can keep your pension going with your old employer, although you probably won’t be able to make any more contributions after you have left.
 You can join another workplace pension when you get a new job – you can have as many pensions as you like as long as you keep within the contributions limit.